molmod/tamkin/doc/tutorial/chemphys.rst

 To solve this problem, we rephrase it in terms of free energies, i.e. using :math:`F_X = -k_Bt\ln(Z_X)` and the fact that the logarithmic function is monotonous.
-The most probably state is therefore the state that minimizes the total free energy.
+The most probable state is therefore the state that minimizes the total free energy.

 .. math:: \frac{\partial (F_A(N^0_A - \xi_{\text{eq}}\nu_A, \ldots)